 You only pay for the airplane when the engine is running.
 Your instructor is generally charging you for all the time that is spent supporting or teaching you.
 Flight Instruction time will be billed identically to aircraft rental time.
 Additional instructor ground time typically varies between forty-five minutes to an hour for each flight.
 The more that you can do to prepare on your own (such as weather briefing, filing, and preflight), the less time the CFI needs to charge for.
 Our goal is to empower you to prepare for each flight independently.

 Once you begin training, you will be given a username and password to schedule online at your convenience.
 Due to the nature of flight school operations, we strongly encourage you to stay a couple weeks ahead of the schedule.
 Many clients start and stop and start again for a variety of reasons, and therefore schedule loads vary.
+Clients can reserve up to 30 hours at a time, which is intended to translate into recommended bookings of dual weekly three hour blocks of dual training one month into the future, including two or three solo simulator sessions during that time.
+Clients are recommended to add a reservation after the completion of each lesson.

 How often can I fly?